thekevinscott/vicuna-7b/README.md

 - `initCallback` - An optional initialization callback
 - `logger` - An optional general logging function callback;
-- `runtimeURL` - An optional string denoting a URL to the runtime URL
+- `runtimeURL` - An optional string denoting a URL to the runtime URL (corresponds to `lib/tvmjs_runtime.wasi.js`)
-- `bundleURL` - An optional string denoting a URL to the bundle URL
+- `bundleURL` - An optional string denoting a URL to the bundle URL (corresponds to `lib/tvmjs.bundle.js`)
-- `tokenizerURL` - An optional string denoting a URL to the tokenizer URL
+- `tokenizerURL` - An optional string denoting a URL to the tokenizer URL (corresponds to `lib//tokenizer.model`)
-- `vicunaURL` - An optional string denoting a URL to the model URL
+- `vicunaURL` - An optional string denoting a URL to the model URL (corresponds to `lib/vicuna-7b_webgpu.wasm`)
-- `sentencePieceURL` - An optional string denoting a URL to the sentence piece URL
+- `sentencePieceURL` - An optional string denoting a URL to the sentence piece URL (corresponds to `lib/sentencepiece/index.js`)
-- `cacheURL` - An optional string denoting a URL to the cache URL
+- `cacheURL` - An optional string denoting a URL to the cache URL (corresponds to `https://huggingface.co/mlc-ai/web-lm/resolve/main/vicuna-0b/`)

-URL arguments are optional.
-By default the library will load from a CDN if no URLs are provided.
+By default the library will load its runtime requirements from a CDN, [https://www.jsdelivr.com/](jsdelivr), if no URL arguments are provided.

 An example with full options looks like: